frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Cloning
 -------

-When a clone is spawned, all sub-CA private signing keys (including CRL/OCSP signing keys) must be made available to the clone, in addition to the top-level CA signing key.
+There are no special provisions for cloning.
+Lightweight CA signing keys shall be replicated via the ``KeyReplicator`` mechanism described previously.

 Upgrading